This is Day 7 of our trip to the British Virgin Islands with BVI Yacht Charters on a Lagoon 45 Catamaran.

 My friend Peter Neilsen who is the Chief Editor of Sail Magazine showed me this pic of the L5-30 on his boat.
 Not good.

 Peter shared that he was installing a SmartPlug.
 So I immediately did some research and found them to be a properly designed plug for a boat.
-Not wanting to risk it any further, I ordered one.

 “Smart” – It is not smart as in a “smart phone”.
 It is smart because the guys who engineered it, put on their thinking caps – smart.
 The basic issue with the L5-30 is that the actual contact area for the terminals is too small, leading to high resistance and high resistance leads to heat which leads to fire.
 The Smartplug uses a longer contact area for the terminals while also using a clever holding clip to hold the plug sturdy in place instead of that extremely annoying threaded piece of plastic ring which is impossible to screw on each time without crossing the threads.
 I mean, who thought of that anyway?
 In the image below, see the nice logical easy side clips.